-If you are required to file Form 1099-C, you must provide a statement to the debtor.
-Furnish a copy of Form 1099-C or an acceptable substitute statement to each debtor.
-In the 2016 General Instructions for Certain Information Returns, see:
+If you are required to file Form 1099-C, you must provide a copy of Form 1099-C or an acceptable substitute statement to each debtor.
+In the 2019 General Instructions for Certain Information Returns, see:

-Part M for more information about the requirement to furnish a statement to the debtor, and • Part J for specific procedures to complete Form 1099-C for debtors in bankruptcy.
+- Part M for more information about the requirement to furnish a statement to the debtor, and - Part J for specific procedures to complete Form 1099-C for debtors in bankruptcy.

-Truncating Debtor's identification number on payee statements.
-Pursuant to Treasury Regulations section 301.6109-4, all filers of Form 1099-C may truncate a debtor's identification number (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
+Truncating debtor's TIN on payee statements.

+Pursuant to Regulations section 301.6109-4, all filers of Form 1099-C may truncate a debtor's TIN (social security number (SSN), individual taxpayer identification number (ITIN), adoption taxpayer identification number (ATIN), or employer identification number (EIN)) on payee statements.
 Truncation is not allowed on any documents the filer files with the IRS.
-A creditor's identification number may not be truncated on any form.
-See part J in the 2016 General Instructions for Certain Information Returns.
+A creditor's TIN may not be truncated on any form.
+See part J in the 2019 General Instructions for Certain Information Returns.